id-anderson/commerce-cif-doc/doc/cache.md

 To benefit from HTTP caching, a CIF service (i.e. an Openwhisk action) has to correctly set the `Cache-Control` header in the HTTP response.

+For more details on the `Cache-Control` refer to [Cache-Control](https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.9).

+For more details on how to set HTTP headers from Openwhisk actions refer to [Web Actions](https://github.com/apache/incubator-openwhisk/blob/master/docs/webactions.md#web-actions).

+Note that an Openwhisk action has to be deployed as a `webaction` to be able to return valid HTTP responses.

 ## Catalog cache